48 Hours in Budapest: things to do, where to stay and where to eat

-So you’ve got a weekend in Budapest and want to know what to hit – and what to miss.
-Well look no further.
-As a seasoned weekend traveler – and adept at packing a lot into a short space of time, let me take you on a whirlwind tour of my highlights of this amazing city.
+So you’ve got a weekend (or more!) in Budapest and want to know what to what to see, where to stay and where to eat, well look no further!
+As a seasoned weekend traveler – and adept at packing a lot into a short space of time, let me first take you on a tour of my highlights of this amazing city including where to stay, top things to do and where to eat! for your 3 days in Budapest

-1. Buda Castle 48 Hours Budapest Highlights Things To Do
+1. Buda Castle 48 Hours Budapest Things To Do 3 days budapest

 Dating back to the 12th Century, it is also known as the Royal Palace or the Royal Castle – and is a beautiful building sitting overlooking both the Parliament and the rest of the Pest side of the city.
 As well as offering panoramic views itself, it is also home to Fisherman’s Bastion and boasts a funicular railway for those attempting to reach the castle from the Chain Bridge.

-2. Liberty Statue & Liberty Bridge Budapest travel guide
+2. Liberty Statue & Liberty Bridge 3 days in Budapest

 Just a short (but uphill climb) from Budapest Castle is the Liberty Monument (affectionately known as the ‘Bottle Opener’ by locals) and below that the Liberty Bridge – the third and shortest bridge in Budapest.
 We found these places by accident on our way to the castle and offer some unique photo opportunities up close.

-3. Fisherman’s Bastion budapest travel guide 48 Hours Budapest Highlights
+3. Fisherman’s Bastion 3 days Budapest 48 hours Budapest

 Situated on Castle Hill, Fisherman’s Bastion is the perfect viewing place for panoramic shots of the city, and is framed by fairy tale lookout towers.